bmphx2/CTFs/RITSECCTF2018/Yet Another HR Management/README.md

 ![heap](pwn2_5.png)

 At this point, we have all addresses needed for an attack.
-In this case, I utilized the "House of Force" technique, where the top chunk is corrupted to a negative number allowing to create a big chunk without calling mmap() that will overlap until the address you want to overwrite.
+In this case, I utilized the "House of Force" technique, where the top chunk is corrupted to a negative number allowing to create a big chunk without calling mmap() that will overlap until the address set to overwrite.

 While reconstructing the state from the chunks, it was set the top chunk as **0xffffffff**.
 It also includes the future argument for system() after free@GOT gets overwritten.